MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxTransportService.md

 ```

 ### -MailboxDeliveryThrottlingLogMaxAge
-!!!
-Exchange Server 2013

-The MailboxDeliveryThrottlingLogMaxAge parameter specifies the maximum age for the mailbox delivery throttling log file.
-Log files older than the specified value are deleted.
-The default value is 7.00:00:00 or 7 days.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-Setting the value of the MailboxDeliveryThrottlingLogMaxAge parameter to 00:00:00 prevents the automatic removal of mailbox delivery throttling log files because of their age.

-!!!
-Exchange Server 2016

 The MailboxDeliveryThrottlingLogMaxAge parameter specifies the maximum age for the mailbox delivery throttling log file.
 Log files older than the specified value are deleted.
 The default value is 7.00:00:00 or 7 days.

 To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes, and ss = seconds.

 Setting the value of the MailboxDeliveryThrottlingLogMaxAge parameter to 00:00:00 prevents the automatic removal of mailbox delivery throttling log files because of their age.

 ```yaml
 Type: EnhancedTimeSpan